aliscie2/oDoc/src/frontend/pages/whitepaper.md

   - Implement voting on new updates

 #### Milestone 2 (40 Days)
+- Migrate from Gemeni AI to Olama
+- Use AI light white in brwoser
 - Develop Advanced Text Editor:
   - Implement table functionality
   - Enable live sharing